-(57) Insurers shall submit the regulatory capital calculations to Insurance Board, based on the financial year end positions within 90 days after the end of each financial year using the reporting forms (Risk Based Capital Reporting Forms) prescribed by Insurance Board.
+(57) Insurers shall submit the regulatory capital calculations to the Authority, based on the financial year end positions within 90 days after the end of each financial year using the "Quantitative Regulatory Reporting Templates (QRRT)" and the Risk-Based Capital Valuation Note related to those templates prescribed by the Authority.
 The financial year end regulatory capital positions shall be certified by the insurer's external auditor and chief executive officer (CEO).

-- (58) For the financial years ending on or before Ashad-End 2083, the deadline set out in point (57) shall be 120 days after the end of each financial year. - (59) Insurance Board may require an insurer with a weak capital adequacy position to calculate and report its regulatory capital on a more frequent basis.
+- (58) For the financial years ending on or before Ashad-End 2083, the deadline set out in point(57) shall be 120 days after the end of each financial year. - (59) The Authority may require an insurer with a weak capital adequacy position to calculate and report its regulatory capital on a more frequent basis. - (59a) If any insurer fails to submit the "Quantitative Regulatory Reporting Templates (QRRT)" and the Risk-Based Capital Valuation Note related to those templates within the prescribed time, necessary action shall be taken by the Authority. - (59b)For micro insurers, whether life or non-life, submission of RBC valuation has been deferred until the fiscal year 2083/84 and relevant regulatory reporting templates and technical specifications will be provided.